vinicius-masiero/vinicius-masiero/README.md

-Hi, my name is Vinicius Masiero, I'm brazilian and I'm 21 years old.
+Hi, my name is Vinicius Masiero, I'm from Brazil and I'm 21 years old.
-I work as a web developer, I have experience with HTML, CSS, JavaScript, VueJS and PHP.
+I work as a web developer since 2018.
+I have experience with HTML, CSS, JavaScript, VueJS and PHP.
 Currently studying ReactJS.
 I speak Portuguese, english and I'm learning korean.